sebastianromerocruz/CS3113-intro-to-game-programming/assignments/project_3.md

 ### _Extra Credit_

-- Add a "fuel" mechanic to the game.
-    - When the player is pressing a key to change the acceleration, your game should use up some of this fuel.
-    - Once your fuel has run out, pressing a key to change the acceleration should no longer work.
 - Have UI displaying the amount of fuel remaining.
+- Add _at least_ one moving platform that the player can touch and either lose or win the game with.